 For Ruggero Poi, Cittadellarte Fondazione Pistoletto project manager & also Montessori Trainer, education is something that links one person to other person, to the local and global environment.
-Ruggero explain us how they designed an exhibition based on Montessori ideas, that allows the children play with cosmo elements.
+Ruggero explain us in this interview how they designed an exhibition based on Montessori ideas, that allows the children play with cosmo elements.

 They can build atoms and discover the story of our planet.
 They also touch and learn that some minerals are inside and at the same time outside our body, how the calcium comes from the stars, but you can also find it in the mountains, in the eggs or yourself.
 They learn that if you destroy the environment, producing pollution for example, you are destroying yourself at the end.»

 For Maria Montessori the idea was to set an environment where the children could choose, while the teacher is looking at the relation between the child and the environment.
 Environment means also other children and adults.
 So if you look the children in free movement you can know them better, you can help also them to know better themselves.

 Beauty is the core of love, so if you want to start something, you need to love it and be attacked by that/those things.
 Education is based on love, the love we need to prepare the environment for the children, the love that children need to discover.»

-They made tests and discovered that there were changes in these people.
-They didn’t pretend to solve the dementia problem but they were changing the attitude of the person towards the space, now they could do something.
-They took a tea with them, talked with them about their passions.
-They treated to them as normal people not as demented people.
+We made tests and discovered that there were changes in these people.
+We didn’t pretend to solve the dementia problem but we were changing the attitude of the person towards the space, now we could do something.
+We took a tea with them, talked with them about their passions.
+We treated them as normal people not as demented people.

-To provoke is not to critique, but is to move, try or to start something so it can be also positive.
+«To provoke is not to critique, but is to move, try or to start something so it can be also positive.
 This idea of pro-vocation is interesting because also the child discovers the voice or the vocation of himself/herself doing something.
-In a way the closest example for Ruggero is Michelangelo Pistoleto, who built a space where people can start thinking about themselves and how they can change something that is not working.
+In a way the closest example for me is Michelangelo Pistoleto, who built a space where people can start thinking about themselves and how they can change something that is not working.

-He thinks we have to change this kind of vision also in the teachers.
-Generally the people think that art is not so important, also maybe culture is not so important, but for Ruggero it is the base for the change of the system, the economical, social and ecological system.
+I likes this sentence: “critique is not enough”.
+I like the people who open the eyes but we have also to make a proposition.
+In this case Michelangelo is an artist who make also proposition.
+He doesn’t have the fear to fail.
+I think we have to change this kind of vision also in the teachers.
+Generally the people think that art is not so important, also maybe culture is not so important, but for me it is the base for the change of the system, the economical, social and ecological system.